I read somewhere that the decision to emigrate comes from a need to breathe.

-Fabio has a poetic turn of phrase, but lets events speak for themselves.
-The result is a moving and eye-opening chronicle of hardships no child should have to endure, mitigated by intermittent kindness - The Sunday Times
+A moving and eye-opening account chronicles hardships no child should have to endure, mitigated by intermittent kindnesses - Sunday Times

-Geda's voice combines the plucky survivor's determination of his charge with moments of pathos-soaked poignancy and others of joyful laughter . . .
-This little gem, beautifully and unobtrusively translated, will raise tears of sorrow and of joy - Independent
+This little gem, beautifully and unobtrusively translated, will raise tears of sorrow and joy - Independent

 Born in Turin in 1972, Fabio Geda is an Italian novelist who works with children in difficulties.
-He writes for several Italian magazines and newspapers, and teaches creative writing in the most famous Italian school of storytelling (Scuola Holden, in Turin).
+He writes for several Italian magazines and newspapers, and teaches creative writing at the Italian school of storytelling, Scuola Holden, in Turin.
 This is his first book to be translated into English.